vvvvvvss/Solar-Powered-Wi-Fi-Hotspot/README.md

 # Solar-Powered-Wi-Fi-Hotspot

 ## **1. Problem Statement**
-In India, millions of people in remote, rural, and disaster-prone areas lack reliable access to the internet due to inadequate infrastructure and frequent power outages.
+In India, people in rural areas lack reliable access to the internet due to inadequate infrastructure and frequent power outages.
 This digital divide limits opportunities for education, healthcare, and communication.
 There is a critical need for a cost-effective, sustainable solution to provide internet connectivity in such regions, especially during emergencies or in areas without access to grid electricity.